 This course presents models for personality, partnership, and parenthood emphasizing Biblical views for improving skills in individuals, marriage, and family counseling.
-Problematic situations in the
+Problematic situations in the lives of people will be discussed and analyzed in light of biblical principles.
+Special attention is given to proper principles and strategies involved in marriage and family counseling.

-CSL 434 Techniques of Christian Counseling 4 quarter units/40 clock hours Prerequisite: None
+CSL 434 Techniques of Christian Counseling